 There’s much more on this to come, but very simply, if this appeals to you as a tool, see if you can make your own starter map today packed with a poignant image, color, curved lines and clear words.

-I have an enormous sketchpad beside me for this very purpose….& I can’t want to get a few of mine done this weekend!
+I have an enormous sketchpad beside me for this very purpose….& I can’t want to get a few of mine done this week!

 P.S.: If you’re ready to take the energy around you to the next level, detox the negativity and make space for joy, the Joy Immersion: 30 Day Negativity Detox is here for you.